Chris Tucker's IRS Debt Just Ballooned to $14 Million

 Chris Tucker / Graham Denholm/Getty Images

-After the massive success of the first Rush Hour movie, Tucker demanded and received $20 million to appear in the sequel.
-He then landed a $40 million two-movie contract with New Line Cinema, of which $25 million would be his salary for Rush Hour 3.
-Tucker also received 20% of the gross receipts of Rush Hour 3 which.
-The movie went on to gross $258 million worldwide, which earned Chris an additional $25 million and brought his total salary for the third movie to $50 million.
-That made him the highest paid actor in the world at the time.
+Then, the Rush Hour franchise became a global phenomenon.
+Tucker demanded—and received—$20 million to appear in the sequel.
+He then landed a record-breaking $40 million, two-movie contract with New Line Cinema.
+His deal for Rush Hour 3 included a $25 million base salary plus 20% of the film's gross receipts.
+When the movie went on to gross $258 million worldwide, Chris pocketed an additional $25 million on the back end, bringing his total take for the third movie to $50 million.

 Unfortunately, it seems like Chris never hired a business manager.
-Or maybe Chris did hire a business manager but when he was given financial advice, he apparently did not understand the words coming out of the business manager's mouth.
-Sorry.
-I couldn't resist.
+Or, if he did, he apparently didn't understand the words coming out of the business manager's mouth.
+(Sorry, couldn't resist).

 Chris Tucker